-- The Team Lead guides the approach and execution of a particular team.
+- The Tech Lead guides the approach and execution of a particular team.
 Most frequently they partner closely with a single manager, but sometimes they partner with two or three managers within a focused area.

 - The Solver digs deep into arbitrarily complex problems and finds an appropriate path forward.
 Some focus on a given area for long periods.
 Others bounce from hotspot to hotspot as guided by organizational leadership.

-Team Leads are the most common Staff archetype, and lead a team or small group of teams in their approach and execution.
-They’re comfortable scoping complex tasks, coordinating their team towards solving them, and unblocking them along the way.
-Team Leads often carry the team’s context and maintain many of the essential cross-team and cross-functional relationships necessary for the team’s success.
+Tech Leads are the most common Staff archetype and lead a team or small group of teams in their approach and execution.
+They’re comfortable scoping complex tasks, coordinating their team towards solving them and unblocking them along the way.
+Tech Leads often carry the team’s context and maintain many of the essential cross-team and cross-functional relationships necessary for the team’s success.

 The Architect title has fallen out of style in many companies, but the Architect role remains alive and well for folks operating at Staff-plus levels.
 Architects are responsible for the success of a specific technical domain within their company, for example, the company’s API design, frontend stack, storage strategy, or cloud infrastructure.
 For a domain to merit an Architect, it must be both complex and enduringly central to the company’s success.

 There is a toxic perception that Architects design systems in isolation, pass their designs to others to implement, and mandate their adoption, but reciting that stereotype would slander the successful architects I spoke with.
 Instead, they dedicated their energy to maintaining an intimate understanding of the business’ needs, their users’ goals, and the relevant technical constraints.
 They wielded that insight to identify and advocate for effective approaches within their area of focus, leading constellations of teams despite limited tailwinds from bestowed organizational authority.